RUST VS C++ 2023

 So, if the salary is your major incentive for learning a language or framework, you should learn C++, because you are more likely to get a higher salary as a C++ developer than as a Rust developer.

-Some programming languages can be learned more easily than others.
-If you want a programming language that is beginner-friendly and develop different types of applications, you should learn Rust.
+No, Rust is not harder than C++.
+If you want a programming language that is beginner-friendly and develop different types of applications, you should learn Rust over C++.

 Rust is far much easy to learn than C++, its syntax is easy to read and write.
 Even when you are targeting low-resource devices, Rust will give you low-level control without giving up high-level conveniences, this makes it a little bit easy to work on systems.